izanna-ju/izanna-ju/README.md

-### Hi there 👋
-### I'm Julius, an aspiring Machine Learning Operations Engineer with a passion for devops, machine learning and AI technology
+### Hello, I'm Julius an aspiring Machine Learning Operations Engineer with a passion for devops and machine learning

 - 🌱 I’m currently working as a DevOps engineer and learning about MLOPs practices.
 - 👯 I’m looking to collaborate on DevOps projects, Machine Learning Models, NLP and Computer Vision projects.